ibm-cloud-docs/containers/performance.md

       You can also edit the resource directly by running `kubectl edit installation.operator.tigera.io default`.
       {: tip}

 7. Apply these changes to all your nodes by carefully rebooting all nodes.
-Make sure you have tested this process on a development cluster before you continue with this step, as these changes could cause disruptions to your workload.
+Make sure that you have tested this process on a development cluster before you continue with this step, as these changes could cause disruptions to your workload.
 To reboot your nodes, it is recommended that you [cordon, drain, and reboot](/docs/containers?topic=containers-host-maintenance#worker-maintenance-classic) your nodes one by one.

 If you are completing these steps on a production cluster, you should use the same process you use for updating or replacing production nodes.
 It is highly recommended that you test this entire process on a test cluster before you complete these steps on a production cluster.
 {: important}